falpi/osb-jwt-provider/README.md

 <p align="justify">In the "Authentication Header" field, the http header must be specified, whose presence activates the use of the custom authentication provider.
 It can be any valid identifier, however if you want to support the BASIC authentication scheme together with the JWT scheme, the header must necessarily be the standard "Authorization" one as shown in the image.</p>

 ## Provider Parameters
-<p align="justify">The provider is highly configurable and can be adapted to be used with different types of identity providers.
-It has currently been tested on an Oracle Service Bus 12.1.3 and with Azure Entra ID as the IDP.
-Below is a detailed description of each parameters and a screenshot of the available parameters populated with sample values is provided further down.</p>
+<p align="justify">The provider is highly configurable and can be adapted to be used with different types of identity providers.<br/>Below is a detailed description of each parameter.</p>

 Parameter                     | Description
 ----------------------------- | ---------------------------------------------------------------